tum-esm/em27-location-data-template/README.md

 # EM27 Location Data

-This repository is the single source of truth for our EM27 measurement logistics: "Where has each station been on each day of measurements?"
+This repository serves as a the single source of truth for EM27 measurement logistics: "Where has each station been on each day of measurements?"
 We selected this format over placing it in a database due to various reasons:

 -   Easy to read, modify and extend by selective group members using GitHub permissions
 -   Changes to this are more obvious here than in database logs
--   Versioning (easy to revert mistakes)
+-   Versioning makes it easy to revert mistakes
--   Simple offline usability (for stations without an internet connection)
+-   Simple offline usability for stations without an internet connection
 -   Automatic testing of the files integrities

 <br/>